ylechelle/OpenIDFA/README.md

 You decide.
 If Apple is fine with your use of IDFA, then why change?
 Reversely, what prevents you from also logging OpenIDFA in case Apple changes its mind?
 Complementary or alternative.
 Your call.
 If you’re using a 3rd party attribution solution, engage with your provider and invite them to consider OpenIDFA, instead of their own proprietary spin which will effectively allow them to lock you in.
 In addition, attribution solutions can be very expensive and they tend to prefer proprietary solutions (which recreate silos and prevent interoperability).

 ####How is that different from fingerprinting?
 Fingerprinting is a technique that typically aims to recreate a unique device or user identifier that is persistent forever, thereby ignoring privacy concerns; at the same time, fingerprinting identifiers are often not so unique (80%-90% range) so they fail to measure accurately conversion rates.
-OpenIDFA uses advanced fingerprinting techniques combined with other properties to achieve maximum uniqueness (99.99%+), while at the sametime having built-in expiration to prevent data hoarding and long term tracking (cf. the Yin and the Yang).
+OpenIDFA uses advanced fingerprinting techniques combined with other properties to achieve maximum uniqueness (99.99%+), while at the same time having built-in expiration to prevent data hoarding and long term tracking (cf. the Yin and the Yang).

 ####Why can't I just use vendorID again?
 VendorID is no good for advertising.
 Attribution via VendorID is impossible between the publisher app and the advertised app (typically two distinct vendors) since the IDs will be guaranteed to be different.
 On the other hand, VendorID is perfect for endogenous vendor Analytics, A/B testing, fraud detection, etc…